hpique/Articles/Swift/Style guide for functions with closure parameters/Style guide for functions with closure parameters.md

 Trailing closures have no associated semantics.
 Yet, one could expect developers to pay special attention to trailing closures, perhaps as a side effect of using them with functions such as `map` or `sort`.
 I would go so far to say that the _trailing closure is the main closure of a function_.
 If so, do we want developers to be focusing on the failure closure?

-Let's look at how it looks if we put the success closure last.
+Let's look at how our function could be called if we put the success closure last.

 ```swift
 fetchImage(failure: { error in